Content Marketing During COVID-19: 6 Practical Questions to Ask.

 Question 1 – Should you eliminate your content marketing budget?

-Will eliminating your content marketing budget be detrimental for your B2B brand’s future success?
+Will eliminating your content marketing budget be detrimental for your B2C or B2B company's future success?
 Perhaps, you’re able to reallocate a portion of travel, conference, tradeshow or other budgets to your content strategy.
 Consider whether you can maintain your content marketing efforts, and what your content marketing goals are now.